-At March 31, 2004, we had \$351.4 million in cash, cash equivalents, marketable securities, and restricted marketable securities.
+At June 30, 2004, we had \$367.7 million in cash, cash equivalents, marketable securities, and restricted marketable securities.
 Restricted marketable securities are pledged U.S. government securities which will be sufficient upon receipt of scheduled principal and interest payments to provide for the payment in full of the interest payments on the convertible senior subordinated notes through 2004.
-In the first quarter of 2004, our net income was \$64.5 million but we used \$18.6 million of cash in operations.
-The difference between net income and cash usage was primarily due to the above-described \$42.75 million of other contract income, which was receivable from Novartis at the end of the first quarter (and paid in April 2004) and the recognition of \$39.9 million of non-cash deferred and research progress payment revenue related to Novartis.
-In the first quarter of 2003, our net loss was \$30.3 million but we provided \$1.2 million of cash from operations, principally due to the receipt of a \$27.0 million non-refundable, up-front payment from Novartis in the first quarter of 2003, of which only \$1.4 million was recognized as revenue during the quarter
+In the first half of 2004, our net income was \$50.0 million but we used \$1.1 million of cash in operations.
+The difference between net income and cash usage was primarily due to the recognition of \$39.9 million of non-cash deferred and research progress payment revenue related to the Novartis collaboration and \$5.5 million of non-cash deferred revenue related to the Aventis collaboration.
+In the first half of 2003, our net loss was \$60.7 million but we used only \$39.5 million of cash in operations, principally due to the receipt of a \$27.0 million non-refundable, up-front payment from Novartis in the first quarter of 2003, of which only \$2.7 million was recognized as revenue during the first half of 2003.